centre-for-humanities-computing/programming-honey-badgers/lessons/CSVandJSONdata.md

 ### Read JSON respons from a link

-The webpage [http://ohmanda.com/api/horoscope/](http://ohmanda.com/api/horoscope/) offers daily horoscopes in JSON format.
-Here is a small code example which receives JSON data on the daily horoscope for aquarius:
+The webpage [http://horoscope-api.herokuapp.com/horoscope/today](http://horoscope-api.herokuapp.com/horoscope/today) offers daily horoscopes in JSON format.
+Here is a small code example which receives JSON data on the daily horoscope for libra:
 ```
 import json
 from urllib.request import urlopen